-- 1/ Does not reflect P.L.
-113-6 rescission of 0.2 percent of contract authority subject to limitation and obligation limitation. - 2/ Does not reflect sequestration of 5.1 percent of contract authority exempt from obligation limitation and payment to the Highway Trust Fund, and 5.0 percent of supplemental emergency relief funds per Sequestration Order dated March 1, 2013. - 3/ Does not reflect sequestration of 7.2 percent of contract authority exempt from obligation limitation and \$10.4 billion portion of the payment to the Highway Trust Fund per Sequestration Order dated April 10, 2013. - 4/ Does not reflect sequestration of 7.3 percent of contract authority exempt from obligation limitation per Sequestration Order dated March 10, 2014. - 5/ Does not reflect sequestration of 6.8 percent of contract authority exempt from obligation limitation per Sequestration Order dated February 2, 2015. - 6/ Does not reflect sequestration of 6.9 percent of contract authority exempt from obligation limitation per Sequestration Order dated February 9, 2016. - 7/ Does not reflect sequestration of 6.6 percent of contract authority exempt from obligation limitation per Sequestration Order dated May 23, 2017. - 8/ Does not reflect sequestration of 6.2 percent of contract authority exempt from obligation limitation per Sequestration Order dated February 12, 2018. - 9/ Does not reflect sequestration of 5.9 percent of contract authority exempt from obligation limitation per Sequestration Order dated March 18, 2019. - 10/ Does not reflect sequestration of 5.7 percent of contract authority exempt from obligation limitation per Sequestration Order dated February 10, 2020. - 11/ Does not reflect sequestration of 5.7 percent of contract authority exempt from obligation limitation per Sequestration Order dated May 28, 2021. - 12/ All fiscal years include FHWA General Operating Expenses and transfers to the Appalachian Regional Commission for administrative activities associated with the Appalachian development highway system.
-All fiscal years do not include amounts for other non-administrative programs authorized under Administrative Expenses. - 13/ FY 2015 annual appropriations (PL 113-235) provided an obligation limitation of \$429.3 million for GOE and ARC.
-The Surface Transportation and Veterans Health Care Choice Improvement Act of 2015 (PL 114-41) provided contract authority of only \$415 million. - 14/ For 2021, FHWA is used carryover administrative expenses contract authority to utilize the Limitation on Administrative Expenses provided in the Appropriations Act. - 15/ The IIJA provides funding for administrative expenses as a takedown from the Highway Infrastructure Programs.
-The aggregate of these takedowns is \$86.8 million in FY 2022. - 16/ The Disaster Relief Supplemental Appropriations Act, 2022 (Public Law 117-43) provided \$2.6 billion in additional emergency relief funding from the General Fund for FY 2022. - 17/ The Department of Transportation Appropriations Act, 2021 (Public Law 116-260) provided \$2 billion in additional highway funding from the General Fund for FY 2021.
-The Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (Public Law 116-260) provided \$10 billion in additional highway funding from the General Fund for FY 2021.
+- 1/ Does not reflect sequestration of 7.2 percent of contract authority exempt from obligation limitation and \$10.4 billion portion of the payment to the Highway Trust Fund per Sequestration Order dated April 10, 2013. - 2/ Does not reflect sequestration of 7.3 percent of contract authority exempt from obligation limitation per Sequestration Order dated March 10, 2014. - 3/ Does not reflect sequestration of 6.8 percent of contract authority exempt from obligation limitation per Sequestration Order dated February 2, 2015. - 4/ Does not reflect sequestration of 6.9 percent of contract authority exempt from obligation limitation per Sequestration Order dated February 9, 2016. - 5/ Does not reflect sequestration of 6.6 percent of contract authority exempt from obligation limitation per Sequestration Order dated May 23, 2017. - 6/ Does not reflect sequestration of 6.2 percent of contract authority exempt from obligation limitation per Sequestration Order dated February 12, 2018. - 7/ Does not reflect sequestration of 5.9 percent of contract authority exempt from obligation limitation per Sequestration Order dated March 18, 2019. - 8/ Does not reflect sequestration of 5.7 percent of contract authority exempt from obligation limitation per Sequestration Order dated February 10, 2020. - 9/ Does not reflect sequestration of 5.7 percent of contract authority exempt from obligation limitation per Sequestration Order dated May 28, 2021. - 10/ Does not reflect sequestration of 5.7 percent of contract authority exempt from obligation limitation per Sequestration Order dated March 28, 2022. - 11/ All fiscal years include FHWA General Operating Expenses and transfers to the Appalachian Regional Commission for administrative activities associated with the Appalachian development highway system.
+All fiscal years do not include amounts for other non-administrative programs authorized under Administrative Expenses. - 12/FY 2015 annual appropriations (PL 113-235) provided an obligation limitation of \$429.3 million for GOE and ARC.
+The Surface Transportation and Veterans Health Care Choice Improvement Act of 2015 (PL 114-41) provided contract authority of only \$415 million. - 13/ For 2021, FHWA used carryover administrative expenses contract authority to utilize the Limitation on Administrative Expenses provided in the Appropriations Act. - 14/ The IIJA provides funding for administrative expenses as a takedown from the Highway Infrastructure Programs.
+The aggregate of these takedowns is \$86.8 million in both FY 2022 and FY 2023. - 15/ The Disaster Relief Supplemental Appropriations Act, 2022 (Public Law 117-328) provided \$2.6 billion in additional emergency relief funding from the General Fund for FY 2022.
+The Consolidated Appropriations Act, 2023 (Public Law 117-328) provided \$803 million in additional emergency relief funding from the General Fund for FY 2023. - 16/ The Department of Transportation Appropriations Act, 2021 (Public Law 116-260) provided \$2 billion in additional highway funding from the General Fund for FY 2021.
+The Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (Public Law 116-260) provided \$10 billion in additional highway funding from the General Fund for FY 2021. - 17/ The Department of Transportation Appropriations Act, 2022 (Public Law 117-103) provided \$2.4 billion in additional highway funding from the General Fund in FY 2022.
+The Department of Transportation Appropriations Act, 2023 (Public Law 117-328) provided \$3.4 billion in additional highway funding from the General Fund in FY 2023. - 18/ The Inflation Reduction Act of 2022 (Public Law 117-169) provided \$5.3 billion in additional highway funding from the General Fund in FY 2022.